HedgehogDevelopment/tds-codegen/Extensions/Readme.txt

 As part of the build process of the Extensions project there is a post build step to copy the dll and pdb to that folder.

+**The build will fail if Visual Studio is not running as Administrator**

 To use the extension methods in your T4 file, compile the Extensions project and add these two lines to your T4 (.tt) file: